 Just get out of the excess company?

-Much more should be the return to natural resources and sustainable management as a model for other areas of life.
-Because the conscious handling of our environment can also be transferred to dealing with ourselves and our work: Energy-efficient, sustainable working means saving resources, making your work more productive and better.
+Rather, one should take the return to natural resources and sustainable management as a model for other areas of life.
+Because the conscious handling of our environment can also be transferred to the way we deal with ourselves and our work: Energy-efficient, sustainable work means more resource-saving, more pleasant and - ultimately, working more productively and better.

 Sustainable living as an alternative